Tesetaxel Plus Reduced Dose of Capecitabine vs. Capecitabine in HER2 Negative, HR Positive, LA/MBC

 - Presence of neuropathy > Grade 1 per NCI CTCAE version 5.0

 - .
-Anticancer treatment, including endocrine therapy, radiotherapy, chemotherapy,biologic therapy, or therapy in an investigational clinical study, ≤ 14 days prior to the date of Randomization
+Anticancer treatment, including endocrine therapy, radiotherapy (except stereotactic brain surgery), chemotherapy, biologic therapy, or therapy in an investigational clinical study, ≤ 14 days prior to the date of randomization

 - .
-Less than 2 weeks or 5 plasma half-lives (whichever is greater) since last use of a medication or ingestion of an agent, beverage, or food that is a potent inhibitor or inducer of the cytochrome P450 (CYP)3A or CYP2C9 pathways (patients should discontinue taking any regularly-taken medication that is a potent inhibitor or inducer of the CYP3A or CYP2C9 pathways)
+Less than 2 weeks or 5 plasma half-lives (whichever is greater) since last use of a medication or ingestion of an agent, beverage, or food that is a known clinically relevant strong inhibitor or known clinically relevant inducer of the cytochrome P450 (CYP) 3A pathway (patients should discontinue taking any regularly taken medication that is a strong inhibitor or inducer of the CYP3A pathway)

 - .
 History of hypersensitivity or unexpected reactions to capecitabine, other fluoropyrimidine agents, or any of their ingredients